DanielBallem/PlanetGravityUnity/README.md

   - In the case where sources have the same priority, the closest source is prefered.
 4. Supports any convex shape as a gravity source.
 Place inside your planets to dictate where gravity will fall.
 5. You could keep the sphere player as the collider, but replace the mesh with an animated figure.
 This is how Mario Galaxy worked.
 Orientation will always face the direction of gravity (in the positive direction)
+6. There's an option to dictate which direction gravity will be (up or down) relative to the origin of the gravity source.
+This allows you to walk on the outside of surfaces, or on their insides. ex: walking along the inside circumference of a sphere.